 Online questionnaires are set up online and can be adjusted almost instantly, without having to waste any paper.
 Email reminders can be sent automatically to respondents, at the most optimal time window of their day.
 This can reduce labor costs tremendously.

 An element that often gets lost when discussing web panels is the ability to sign up respondents in different countries.
 Running surveys completely remotely in an automated manner is invaluable for international projects, eliminating many roadblocks such as air travel as well as finding interviewers who speak specific languages proficiently.

 Now let’s look at some of the main limitations of web panels.

 Many web panel sites advertise that you can earn $5-$35 per questionnaire.
-However changes are you’ll need to dedicate at least twenty minutes if not one hour to complete just one.
+However, chances are you’ll need to dedicate at least twenty minutes if not one hour to complete just one.
 This often translates into below minimum wage depending on where the respondent resides.

-This incentive structure makes web panels more attractive to unemployed or low income respondents.
-Furthermore, unlike phone surveys where surveyors will randomly select phone numbers to create a representative sample, web panels members are autoselected, thus making web panel non-probabilistic samples.
+This incentive structure makes web panels more attractive to unemployed or low-income respondents.
+Furthermore, unlike phone surveys where surveyors will randomly select phone numbers to create a representative sample, web panel members are autoselected, thus making web panel non-probabilistic samples.
 As a result, we can’t calculate the margin of error for surveys using this methodology.

 Restricted Internet Population